djsouthall/gnosim/README.md

 - **coords : str or None**

   This is the location of a csv file containing the coordinates of neutrinos to be thrown.
 If this is given then the number of events thrown will be overidden to match the number of specified coordinates in this file.
 To see an example of how such a csv file can be created see gnosim/utils/generate_event_orientations.py.
-  The columns are expected to be: x_0, y_0, z_0, phi_0, theta_0
-  Definitions of these can be found in the documentation for gnosim.sim.antarcticsim.sim.throw().
+The columns are expected to be: *x_0*, *y_0*, *z_0*, *phi_0*, *theta_0*.
+Definitions of these can be found in the documentation for [gnosim.sim.antarcticsim.sim.throw()](https://github.com/djsouthall/gnosim/sim/antarcticsim.py).

 # 2.0.0 Running the Simulation